- Fifth season at Virginia

 Lananna has an impressive resume coaching U.S. competitors on the world stage.
 He was the men’s track and field coach for the 2016 Olympic Games in Rio de Janeiro after previously serving as the men’s head coach at the 2011 IAAF World Championships in Daegu, South Korea, men’s distance coach at the 2004 Olympic Games in Athens, Greece, and U.S. distance coach at the 1999 World Championships in Seville, Spain.
 He served as the United States head coach for the 1990 IAAF World Cross Country Championships and 1996 IAAF World Cross Country Championships.
 Lananna led the East team to a track and field title at the 1990 U.S. Olympic Festival.

-Lananna received his masters of arts degree from Long Island University in 1989.
+Lananna received his master of arts degree from Long Island University in 1989.
 He and his wife, Elizabeth, have two sons – Brian and Scott – who are graduates of Dartmouth.

 Lananna’s NCAA Team Championships